yossifibrahem/FIX-LLM/README.md

 ## 📞 Support
 For issues or questions, please open a GitHub issue or contact the maintainer.

-*This README is written Anthropic's Claude*
+*This README is written by Anthropic's Claude*